ibanknatoPrad/emuDownloadCenter-wiki/Emulator-xm7.md

 Please note: This emulator **needs BIOS image(s)** to start ROM files!

 _XM7 is an emulator for the Fujitsu FM-7.
-NOTE: Emulator and Website are in Japanese.
-Screenshot from http://emunavi.com/e/menu/howto/xm7/xm7.htm._
+NOTE: Emulator and Website are in Japanese._

 :link: [**Emulator website**](http://xm7.la.coocan.jp/xm7/xm7.html)
 ***